 Sometimes, though, the agent will include in the contract that they want all the items repaired by a licensed, certified, and insured contractor.
 And that’s often for the buyer’s benefit, Vander Heyden says.
 A homeowner may be able to replace a broken pane of glass, for example, without paying someone to do it, but a buyer may want to know that someone reputable who was certified to do the work fixed it.

-9. If I get a bad home inspection that turns up lots of issues, what are my options?
+9. If my home inspection turns up a lot of issues, what are my options?

-You’ve got a few here.
-You can repair everything, you can offer to repair some of the issues, or you could do nothing and sell the house to someone else.
+You’ve got a few options here.
+You can repair everything; you can offer to repair some of the issues; or you could do nothing and sell the house to someone else.

-“Typically a seller is not going to buy the most expensive roof,” she said.
+“Typically a seller is not going to buy the most expensive roof,” she says.
 “They’re just going to get one that will pass the inspection.
 But the buyer would rather pick their own color and the quality of the shingle.
-So we negotiate a credit or an amount of money towards the roof repair for the buyer to do the work once they move in.”
+So we negotiate a credit, or an amount of money towards the roof repair, for the buyer to do the work once they move in.”

 10. If a buyer backs out, do I have to disclose the report results to future buyers?